LeToNode/Play2.0-CN-doc/javaGuide/main/forms/JavaFormHelpers.md

 </div>
 ```

 > **Note:** This is just a sample.
-You can make it as complicated as you need it.
+You can make it as complicated as you need.
 You have also access to the original field using `@elements.field`.

-Now create somewhere an `FieldConstructor` using:
+Now create a `FieldConstructor` somewhere, using:

 ```
 @implicitField = @{ FieldConstructor(myFieldConstructorTemplate.f) }